Posted on September 24, 2018 by Laura Fuller

 This can result in a variety of economic, social, and medical costs.
 According to the National Institute on Drug Abuse, substance use disorders costs our nation over $600 billion annually.
 Treatment can significantly reduce these costs.

 Perceived stigma in hospitals or doctors’ offices can readily discourage those affected from accessing needed healthcare services.
 Studies have found that some healthcare providers feel uncomfortable working with people who are dependent on drugs thereby limiting their ability to provide the unbiased, needed assistance.
 When health providers carry a stigma towards people with substance use disorders, it can affect their willingness to assess or treat the patient with the appropriate resources.
 It can also impact how they approach the person in need of help, and it may prevent addicted individuals from seeking treatment altogether.

 The chronic stress of discrimination may affect the mental, social, spiritual and emotional health of individuals who use drugs.
-People with addiction regularly lose touch with their community and family and experience, resulting in profound loneliness and isolation that contributes to the exacerbation of symptoms that surround addiction.
+People with addiction regularly lose touch with their community and family, resulting in profound loneliness and isolation that contributes to the exacerbation of symptoms that surround addiction.